Australia–Philippines relations: Australia in the liberation of the Philippines

 Three RAAF (Royal Australian Armed Forces) Wireless Units assisted in the Philippines.
 They were said to be "the most northerly based Australian land units in the Pacific war."
 They also provided air support for the Americans.
 In their first landing, Australian aircraft carried out attacks against enemy supply lines and then on 22 November 1944 Australian aircraft attacked targets for the first time.
 Boston light bombers of 22 Squadron pounced at Bunuwan harbour on Mindanao Island and Beaufighter strike-fighters of 30 Squadron attacked barges in Davao Gulf.
 During November and December, Catalina flying boats of 76 Wing dropped mines in Manila Bay to help American landings to the south on Mindoro Island.
-On the night of 14 December, nine Australian airmen died when Catalina either crashed or was shot down.
+On the night of 14 December, nine Australian airmen died when a Catalina crashed or was shot down.

 Three Airfield Construction Squadron RAAF landed at Mindoro on 15 December 1944.
 The Australians were in control of building airfields.
 While unloading the LSTs (Landing Ships, Tank), Japanese aircraft were attacking the area.
 Australians labored under the hot sun to unload equipment and supplies.
 Air raids occurred at half-hourly intermissions.
 American anti-aircraft gunners maintained a barrage of attacks but a kamikaze nearly hit an LST which Australian airmen were unloading supplies.
 Leading Aircraftman William Barham, 17 years old, was killed by a shrapnel.
 At night, the Australians at Mindoro Island already unloaded all of their equipment and gear and had moved inland to the first airfield that was to be built.

 In January 1945, Australian warships participated in a big naval operation of the campaign when American forces landed at Lingayen Gulf for the invasion of Luzon.
 Manila was their target.
 Frigates Gascoyne and Warrego took part in survey tasks and escort duties.
 The Kanimbla, Manoora and Westralia transported American troops for the landings while being accompanied by Shropshire and Australia (underwent repairs) and destroyers Arunta and Warramunga.

 The Australia was seemed to be singled out by kamikazes.
 Between 5 and 9 January 1945, the Australia suffered considerable damage to it and the deaths of 25 crewmen.
 The warship was withdrawn for repairs and it took no further part in the war.
 It was replaced by the returning HMAS Hobart after being seriously damaged by a torpedo in 1943.
 The Arunta also lost two men killed when a kamikaze barely missed the ship.
 Other ships narrowly escaped damage.
 The gunners on all ships gunned down kamikazes before they could attack a ship.

 Australians continued to help the Philippines until the war finished.
 Some RAAF squadrons were stationed in some islands to support Australian operations in Borneo.
 After the war, Australians were sent to the Philippines to support in the handling of prisoners of war returning from Japan on the way home to Australia.

 In total, 4,000 Australian service personnel took part in the campaign, some fought as guerrillas after they escaped from Borneo to the Philippines two years earlier.
-92 sacrificed their lives for the liberation of the Philippines.
+92 were killed during the liberation of the Philippines.